aws-samples/partner-crm-integration-samples/README.md

 - `Lead-Results-Success-Sample.json`: A JSON sample showing the results of a successful lead sync.
 - `Lead-Update-Inbound-Sample.json`: A JSON sample for updating a lead in the CRM.
 - `Leads-Fields.csv`: Field details for leads in CSV format.
+- `Leads - Testing Scenarios.xlsx`: An Excel spreadsheet detailing the scenarios for testing the lead sharing.

 ### code-snippets